HPI-Information-Systems/art-ner-dataset/README.md

 ## Models

+The model can be downloaded from [here](https://owncloud.hpi.de/s/UbefgKazzkn1uU9)

 ### SpaCy

 ### Flair

-The model can be downloaded from [final-model.pt](https://owncloud.hpi.de/s/4JQjOgXvX5Ggi3o) pwd:flair_ner

 In order to run the model with a sentence the script flair_model/RunNER.py can be executed